What is Penetration Testing?

 The purpose of this test is to secure important data from outsiders like hackers who can have unauthorized access to the system.
 Once the vulnerability is identified it is used to exploit the system in order to gain access to sensitive information.

-A penetration test is also known as pen test and a penetration tester is also referred as an ethical hacker.
+A penetration test is also known as the pen test and a penetration tester is also referred to as an ethical hacker.

 We can figure out the vulnerabilities of a computer system, a web application or a network through penetration testing.

 A penetration test tells whether the existing defensive measures employed on the system are strong enough to prevent any security breaches.
 Penetration test reports also suggest the countermeasures that can be taken to reduce the risk of the system being hacked.

 - Causes of vulnerabilities

 - What should be tested?